 Indoor gyms are considered a higher risk location for COVID-19 spread.
 During exercise, people can expel droplets further than the usual 6 feet.
 That risk can be mitigated if everyone is wearing a mask, social distancing, and frequently washing hands.
 The facility should limit the total number of occupants and increase ventilation and cleaning of equipment.

-Did your child have close contact (within 6 feet for more than 15 minutes) with you in the 2 days before or at any time after you started having symptoms?
-If you never had symptoms but tested positive, did your child have close contact with you in the 2 days before or at any time after you tested positive?
-If so, your child does need to stay home from school and quarantine for 14 days after the last close contact with you.
-If close contact can’t be avoided, your child will have to quarantine until 14 days after your self-isolation period is over.
+Did your child have close contact (within 6 feet for more than 15 minutes) with the you in the 2 days before or at any time after you started having symptoms?
+If you never had symptoms but tested positive, did your child have close contact with the you in the 2 days before or at any time after you tested positive?
+If so, your child does need to stay home from school and quarantine.
+Home quarantine can end 10 days after your child’s last close contact with you, as long as he or she has not developed symptoms.
+If your child gets tested on day 5, 6 or 7 after exposure and the result is negative, quarantine can end after day 7.
+If continued close contact can’t be avoided during your isolation period, your child will have to start his/her quarantine after your self-isolation is over.

 Another factor to consider is your parents’ risk for severe illness from COVID-19.
 Are they older than 65 or do they have certain medical conditions such as cancer or diabetes that put them at increased risk?
 If so, they should protect themselves and not visit or care for the kids while they are in quarantine.
 If that is the only option for childcare or if your parents live in the same house, they should take extra precautions: limit contact with the children during their quarantine, wear masks and wash hands frequently.
 Children older than 2 years should wear masks during their quarantine period (except when sleeping, or eating, or in a room by themselves).